 At this stage, the archers are annoyingly accurate with their arrows.
 The moment they appear on screen, roll to them and cut them into pieces.
 The most effective way to kill them is via OXO combo and if they are still alive, follow it up with a series of X. Immediately roll/move to the next archer after you cut one to death.

 Hit The Monster’s Back

 Like most of the villains in the game, Orochi’s weakness is his back.
-Let’s just say that his inability to turn on this back is his Achille’s heel.
+Let’s just say that his inability to turn to this back is his Achille’s heel.
 That’s not entirely surprising given that he is too big and full of armor(and flags?!???!) lest, he is slow to move.
-Having said that, Orochi can suck your life in you in one fell swoop of his weapon.
+Having said that, Orochi can suck the life in you in one fell swoop of his weapon.
 That sweep can come few and far between but they are deadly.

 The best way to bring Orochi down on his knees is via a series of O or X. Roll to the sides when he starts to stand up because he’ll sweep his weapon around the moment he stands up.

 When Orochi is on his knees, deal him with a deadly combo of your choice.
 Since I always bring him down to his knees with a series of O, I just press a couple of X to bring him the Cloud Cutting.
 If I hit him with a series of X, I press one O to send him a Raising Wave.
 Powerful combos can make the fight a little bit shorter.
 I chose those two combos because they are only one or two button presses from a series of either X or O. The faster you send the combo when he’s on his knees, the better.

 However, be careful when sending combos if he is about to stand up.
 It starts when he hit his weapon to the ground to help him stand up.
 The roundhouse wallop comes immediately after that and if your character is not yet rolling out at that time, chances are your life will be cut in half or worse, you’ll need to ‘try again’.